eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ### Model

 A model contains services, data points and other models.
-It corresponds to branch entries in VSS, interfaces in DTDL or namespaces in VSC.

 ### ModelCollection